mayukhr/react-interview-questions/README.md

 ## Q-1.
 What is the virtual DOM (VDOM) and how does React use it to render to the DOM?

   React Virtual DOM is a representation of UI.
-This is basically object which has nested objects(fibers) to represent the actual structure of a DOM.
+This is basically object which has nested objects to represent the actual structure of a DOM.

   In react world, we do not need to manupulate DOM.
 Instead, we tell React the state of a component, which updates the virtual DOM.
 And then, react updates the actual DOM to make sure, the state of Virtual DOM and actual DOM states are same.